AdrianAntico/Quantico/README.md

 ## Machine Learning

 ML is a vitally important aspect of this software.
 It's important that you know how to utilize the functionality as intended.
-The documentation contains information all of the ML Algo types with descriptions about how to use each and every one for each of their intended use-cases.
+The documentation in-app contains information on each of the ML Algo types.

 Currently available algorithms include:
 1. CatBoost